sathishwebdev/MakeUp-API/README.md

 - Description data contains html elements that affect the document html elements.
 - Only Brand names are able to search.
 - Nav bar doesn't close automatically.
+- Search result delayed and in that delay time nothing can show.